 For Danfoss—a manufacturer of products and a provider of services for infrastructure, food supply, energy efficiency and climate-friendly solutions—the future of the smart factory is just around the corner.
 Their technology projects are opening the way for interconnected facilities, and they are already implementing new ways of assembling and also using collaborative robots for daily work at their plants across Denmark, Finland and the US.
 For them, it is not only about technology, but also about finding new ways of working.

 At AUTOMATIK, they presented their power solutions to improve energy efficiency.
 As they like to say, the right technology can keep the world cool, hot and powered up with the least amount of energy.
 In order to make that happen, they are dealing with more and more heat to manage in increasingly reduced spaces, due to the market expectation of yearly cost reduction for control electronics.

 The future of the smart factory is just around the corner.

 It is not only about technology, but also new ways of working.

 Linak showed its IC and BUS actuators for industrial processes

-LINAK, as the world leading manufacturer of advanced electric linear actuator systems and solutions, was another innovative company leading the Danish automation industry.
-They are creating their own Blue Ocean with a new series of actuators that can gather data thanks to their BUS communications and IC-solutions for modern industrial automation.
-The increased awareness of digitalization and automation means that they have a whole new focus area to offer its technical solutions.
-They consider it of great importance to make a complete solution capable of data collection available to their customers, all of which has been thoroughly tested according to the strictest of requirements.
+LINAK, world leader in the manufacture of advanced electric linear actuator systems and solutions, was another representative of the Danish automation industry at AUTOMATIK.
+They are creating their own Blue Ocean with a new series of actuators that gather data thanks to their bus communications and IC solutions for modern industrial automation.
+An increased awareness regarding the possibilities of digitization and automation means that there is a whole new market for LINAK’s technical solutions, and building and thoroughly testing a complete solution capable of data collection for their customers has become one of the main goals of the company.